 In keeping with monastic tradition, our community reads aloud each departed Brother’s obituary on the anniversary of his death, during Compline.
 In the words of our Rule, “In Christ we are still one with our departed brothers and we express this communion through regular prayer for them and by recalling their lives on the anniversaries of their deaths.
 We believe that they pray for us and that we will be reunited when Christ gathers all creation to himself, so that God may be all in all.”
 (Ch.
 48).
-Below is Father Field’s obituary.
+Below is Charles Chapman Grafton’s obituary.

 Bishop Charles Chapman Grafton, the Bishop of Fond du Lac and formerly a member of our Society, died on 30 August, 1912 at Fond du Lac, in the eighty-second year of his life and the forty-sixth year of his religious profession.